sehij14/python-projects/README.md

 # My Python Learning Journey

 I started learning Python from scratch and challenged myself to build something every single day.
-This repository is that journey — 32 days of projects, starting from printing "Hello World" and ending with database systems, logging, backups, and config management.
+This repository is that journey starting from printing "Hello World" and ending with database systems, logging, backups, and config management.

 Everything here is self-taught.
-Some days the code was clean, some days it took me way too long to figure out why something wasn't working — but I showed up every day and that's the point.
+Some days the code was clean, some days it took me way too long to figure out why something wasn't working but I showed up every day and that's the point.

 Through this challenge I am mastering the Problem Solving, Data Management and Logical Structuring also.